drocheam/optrace/docs/source/examples.rst

 A more complex microscope setup with a objective, tube and eyepiece group as well as the human eye as imaging system.
-The infinity corrected microscope is loaded in multiple parts from ZEMAX (.zmx) files that are were built from patent data.
+The infinity corrected microscope is loaded in multiple parts from ZEMAX (.zmx) files that were built from patent data.

 .. figure:: images/example_microscope0.png
    :width: 100%